swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 access self's memory and thus we emit an error when we access `self.nonSendableField`.

-deinits as well as inits with one additional rule.
+Deinits work just like inits with one additional rule.
 Just like with initializers, self is considered initially to be strongly transferred and non-`Sendable`.
 One is allowed to access the `Sendable` stored properties of self while self is non-`Sendable`.
 One can access the non-`Sendable` fields of self if one knows